 What Is Crohn’s Disease?

-In this article, we will discuss how genetics can affect your risk for developing Crohn’s disease.
+This article will discuss how genetics can affect your risk of developing Crohn’s disease.

 Is Crohn’s disease genetic?

 Studies have shown that around 15% of the individuals affected by Crohn’s disease have an immediately affected relative.

 Some environmental factors like diet, alcohol consumption, and smoking also influence.

 What are the genetic risk factors for Crohn’s disease?

 Mutations in some genes on chromosomes 5 and 10 are linked to Crohn’s disease.

 Notably, ATG16L1, IL23R, IRGM, and NOD2 genes appear to increase the risk of developing Crohn’s disease.

 Mutations in the above genes affect gut bacteria which in turn affects the ability of the intestinal cells to respond to it.
 This leads to symptoms of inflammation and digestive issues associated with Crohn’s disease.

 How Prevalent is Crohn’s Disease?